Faculty and Staff

 Anita Chikkatur received her master's and doctoral degrees from the Education, Culture and Society program at the Graduate School of Education at the University of Pennsylvania.
 She received her BA in Sociology and Education at Swarthmore College, after which Anita taught English at a junior high school in a small town in Japan for two years.
 Her dissertation research, conducted at an urban public high school, examined processes of racialization as an integral part of creating American national identity, a project being reconfigured as a result of new immigration patterns.
 Her research and teaching interests include student and teacher perspectives on race, gender and sexuality and issues of diversity and difference in educational institutions.

-To sign up for Professor Chikkatur's fall 2013 office hours click here
+To sign up for Professor Chikkatur's spring 2014 office hours click here

 Cathy Tower Oehmke is a Visiting Assistant Professor.
 She received her BA from Wellesley College in Psychology and Education, her Master’s Degree in Literacy Education from the University of Maine, and her PhD in Educational Psychology from Michigan State University.
 In addition to her work at Carleton, Cathy teaches fourth and fifth grades at Prairie Creek Community School in Northfield.

 Ann Leming obtained a BA in Psychology/Sociology from Westmont College and a MA in Special Education from the University of Utah.
 She has been teaching at St. Olaf since 1983.
 At St. Olaf, she teaches The Exceptional Child course and supervises student teachers each fall term, and teaches in Thailand during spring term.
 Since 2001, she has co-directed the Spring Semester in Thailand program which is affiliated with Chiang Mai University.
 In this capacity she directs the service-learning internship program for the program.
 Professor Leming joins the educational studies department at Carleton each spring term for Teaching Exceptional Students.

 Lecturer in Educational Studies